 When to choose Security Defaults?

-• If your organization uses free tier of AzureAD licensing, then you can choose Security Defaults.
+- If your organization uses the free tier of AzureAD licensing, then you can choose Security Defaults.

-• If your organization wants to increase the security but you don’t know about how or where to start, then you can start from Security Defaults.
+- If your organization wants to increase security but you don’t know how or where to start, then you can start with Security Defaults.

 Conditional Access policy provides more flexibility to enable MFA for users during specific sign-in events.
 For example, If the user account is a member of the global administrator role, then prompt for MFA before allowing access.